lorozcosanchez/lorozcosanchez.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to my website!"
+title: "Luis' Website"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

+## Welcome to my website!

 🎓 I am an aspiring political science student in my senior year at California State University, San Bernardino.